 These uncertain times have turned office based employees to remote workers and has now introduced new security challenges.
 Research by Barracuda has found that spear phishing attacks have increased exponentially since the start of the COVID-19 outbreak.
 In fact according to the FBI's Internet Crime Complaint Center (IC3) , cybercrime cost $3.5 billion in losses in 2019 alone, with business email compromise causing the most damages.

-Organizations must not only be educated on the 13 email threat types, but must also seek email cyber-security solutions to combat these threats.
+Organizations must not only be educated on how to secure your email, but must also seek email cyber-security solutions to combat these threats.
 Here are 3 steps that organizations can take right now to reduce risks posed by email cyber criminals in the second half of 2020.

 Audit your Microsoft O365 Tenant Security